Rising Star Cave

 Malmani dolomites, in Bloubank River valley, about 800 meters southwest of Swartkrans, part of the Cradle of Humankind World Heritage Site in South Africa.
 Recreational caving has occurred there since the 1960s.
-Fossils found (starting in 2013) in the cave were, in 2015, proposed to represent a previously unknown extinct species of hominin named Homo naledi.
+In 2015, fossils found there two years prior were determined to be a previously unknown extinct species of hominin named Homo naledi.

 Names

 In the 1980s, the names "Empire", "Westminster", and "Rising Star" were used interchangeably.

-The species's name, naledi (Sesotho for "star"), and the "Dinaledi Chamber" (incorporating the Sotho word for "stars") were so named by members of the Rising Star Expedition in reference to the species and chamber's location in Rising Star Cave.
+The discovered species's name, homo naledi (using the Sesotho for "star"), and the "Dinaledi Chamber" (using the Sesotho word for "stars") were so named by members of the Rising Star Expedition in reference to the species and chamber's location in Rising Star Cave.

 A portion of the cave, used by the excavation team en route to the Dinaledi Chamber, is called "Superman's Crawl" because most people can fit through only by holding one arm tightly against the body and extending the other above the head, in the manner of Superman in flight.